brianhigh/WA_Snowfall_Analysis_SWE_Antigravity_Gemini3/prompt.md

   - Strong La Nina (blue), Weak La Nina (light blue), Neutral (light purple), Weak El Nino (light red), Strong El Nino (red)
 - Save the Walkthough.md as README.md in Markdown format.

+NOTE: As the snowfall (SWE) values seemed rather high, I issued an additional prompt:

+"The SWE values seem to be rather large.
+The plots report the units as inches, but it seems more like mm.
+If it really is in mm, convert to inches.
+The documentation for snotel_download() implies the default units are metric, but if metric = FALSE is set, would this return values in inches?
+If so, please make this change, as the desired units in the plots should be imperial units."

+This resulted in the desired change, as the SWE values were converted to inches.